Have a symptom?

 The following medical conditions are some of the possible

 causes of Angina.

 There are likely to be other possible causes, so ask your doctor

 Home medical tests possibly related to Angina:

 Listed below are some combinations of symptoms associated with Angina, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 Treatment of angina begins with prevention.
 The damage done to the blood vessel of the body that lead to angina can often be prevented or controlled with prevention measures.
 They include regular exercise, not smoking, not drinking excessively, achieving and maintaining a healthy weight, and eating a heart-healthy well-balanced diet.
-Other risk ...Angina Treatments
+Other risk factors, such as high cholesterol, diabetes, ...Angina Treatments

 Some of the possible treatments listed in sources for treatment of Angina may include: